sansanlatulipe/script.service.betaseries-watched/README.md

 [![Codecov status](https://img.shields.io/codecov/c/github/sansanlatulipe/script.service.betaseries-watched/main)](https://codecov.io/gh/sansanlatulipe/script.service.betaseries-watched/branch/main)

 This project is a service addon for Kodi media center.
-It automatically updates your profile on BetaSeries when you have finished watching an episode or a movie on Kodi.
+It automatically updates your profile on BetaSeries when you watched an episode or a movie on Kodi.

 ## Features